 The Hungarian Government has run several campaigns, public programs and tenders to help women who have suffered abuse.
 The Government, utilizing a development fund of 9.7 million EUR, is continuously expanding the circle of services supporting victims and prevention programs targeting young audiences, as well as places emphasis on shaping the public opinion.
 The goal of the campaign titled 'Let it catch your attention!' is raising awareness and providing information for victims on where to turn to in need of help.
 The 'Safe Shelter' program has created crisis-management clinics which add to the array of facilities providing help to the victims of violence committed in a relationship.
 One of the main activities of these clinics is to provide information as early as possible to the victims and potential victims about available aid measures and the rights of victims.
 Within the framework of the program called 'Development of crisis management services' the technical progress and advancement in human resources of the National Crisis Management and Information Line is being carried out, beside the academic and sensitivity training of the experts working in child-protect on warning systems.
+It should be added, that Hungarian police officers have been involved in sensitizing trainings several times, financed from foundation resources, with the primary goal of changing the approach through a deeper understanding of the problem and the transfer of theoretical knowledge.
 The 'Safety net for families' tender, administered by the Ministry of Human Capacities, provides the opportunity to carry out programs based on the methods developed in the pilot project targeting youngsters between the ages of 14 and 18 which has been running since 2012.

 Recital (47) lacks the necessary knowledge of Hungarian criminal law, since the Criminal Code has a comprehensive and complex protection for women from violence committed both within a relationship and outside thereof.
-Removing all forms of cohabitation would eliminate an additional element of the offence which would justify the creation of a separate criminal offence, since the trust or, as the case may be, defencelessness resulting from cohabitation or previous cohabitation make the victims more vulnerable to the offender's abuse.
+Removing all forms of cohabitation would eliminate an additional element of the offence which would justify the creation of a separate criminal offence, since the trust or, as the case may be, defencelessness resulting from cohabitation or previous cohabitation makes the victims more vulnerable to the offender's abuse.
 Also, this element is even an inherent part of the English term of this phenomenon.
 The criminal offence of domestic violence does not refer to sexual criminal offences, because they are already punishable more severely, and it even constitutes an aggravated case if they are committed against a relative, a person who is under the care, custody or supervision of or receives medical treatment from the perpetrator, or by abusing any other relationship of power of influence over the victim, or against a person under 12, 14, or 18 years of age, respectively.